 An off-camera flash may be necessary to give you the light you need for high-quality portraits, or alternatively a flash bracket.
 Always remember that you should do what you can to avoid using flashes, so make sure you’ve made the effort to create favourable light in the room before you use your flash.
 It can sometimes be as simple as asking the event organiser to increase the brightness of the lights in the room or opening a curtain.
 Do not be afraid to ask people on the ground to help you create the environment you need to do your job to the best of your ability.

 Don’t forget your tripod!
 To get those knockout shots of the overall scene, a tripod gives you the opportunity to take your time to set up the perfect shot in advance of the important moment.
-A break or a lull in proceedings is often a better time to concentrate than when the pressure is on and the event is moving at a pace.
+A break or a lull in proceedings is often a better time to concentrate than when the pressure is on and the event is moving at a fast pace.

-It’s very easy to take your eye off the ball once the event is over with, but it’s important to remember that your contact with the client at this stage is vital to the overall impression they have of your work.
+It’s very easy to take your eye off the ball once the event is over, but it’s important to remember that your contact with the client at this stage is vital to the overall impression they have of your work.
 It could be the difference between repeat business and a ruined reputation.

 It is wise to clarify at the end of the event what you agreed beforehand in terms of when the images need to be ready.
-Double-checking at this stage makes sure that your client’s expectations are managed properly.
+Double-checking at this stage guarantees that your client’s expectations are managed properly.
 Sending a few of your best photos straight after the event is also a good way of impressing your client.